microsoft/api-guidelines/graph/patterns/upsert.md

 * The addition of this new pattern (with alternate key) does not represent a breaking change.
 However, some API producers may have concerns about accidental usages of this new pattern unwittingly creating many new resources when the intent was an update.
 As a result, API producers can use the `Prefer: idempotent` to require clients to opt-in to the UPSERT behavior.
+* The client-provided alternate key must be immutable after being set.
+If its value is null then it should be settable as a way to backfill existing resources for use in IaC scenarios.
 * API producers could use `PUT` operations to create or update, but generally this approach is not recommended due to the destructive nature of `PUT`'s replace semantics.
 * API producers could to use `UPSERT` with a primary (client-provided) key and this may be appropriate for some scenarios.
 However, the recommendation is for resources to support creation using `POST` and a service-generated primary key, for consistency reasons.
 * API producers may annotate entity sets, singletons and collections to indicate that entities can be "upserted".
 The example below shows this annotation for the `groups` entity set.